lafeo/publicBlog/README.md

-WELCOME TO GLOBAL CHAT
+**WELCOME TO GLOBAL CHAT**

-_Global Chat is a simple, fast, some what anonymous chatting application._
+_Global Chat is a simple, fast, some what anonymous web based chatting site._